aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-History.md

 ### IEntitySnapshotManager

-You may need to get snapshot of your entity on a date.
-To get snapshot of your entity you can use `IEntitySnapshotManager.GetSnapshotAsync(...)` method as shown below.
+You may need to get a snapshot of your entity on a given date.
+You can use the `IEntitySnapshotManager.GetSnapshotAsync(...)` method as shown below:

 ```csharp
   public class MyService